obrie/retrokit/README.md

 Alternatively, you can either:

-* Find your controller in the [SDL controller database](https://github.com/gabomdq/SDL_GameControllerDB/blob/master/gamecontrollerdb.txt)
+* Find your controller in the [SDL controller database](https://github.com/gabomdq/SDL_GameControllerDB/blob/master/gamecontrollerdb.txt) or
-* Set up your controllers with EmulationStation and find the corresponding ids in /opt/retropie/configs/all/emulationstation/es_input.cfg
+* Set up your controllers through EmulationStation

+If you're not familiar with SDL GUIDs, setting up your controllers through EmulationStation is probably the best way.

 ## Emulators